Former NFL cornerback D.J. Hayden and 5 others killed in crash in downtown Houston

 Hayden, 33, was born in Houston and starred at the University of Houston, according to his profile page on ESPN.com.
 A first-round draft pick in 2013, he played in eight seasons through 2020 for the Oakland Raiders, Detroit Lions and Jacksonville Jaguars.

+“D.J.’s courage, perseverance, and dedication to his teammates will be fondly remembered by everyone who knew him,” the Raiders, now based in Las Vegas, said Saturday in a statement.
+“The prayers of the entire Raider Nation are with D.J.’s loved ones at this time.”

-In 2012 he survived and later recovered from a near-death tear to a major vein by his heart after he and a teammate collided during practice, requiring emergency surgery.
+In 2012, Hayden survived and later recovered from a near-death tear to a major vein by his heart after he and a teammate collided during practice, requiring emergency surgery.